 The performance of Doppler flowmeters is intrinsic to the presence of particles or gas bubbles in the fluid: without them, the flowmeter cannot function.
 As such, they are best suited to dirty or aerated liquids.
 Conversely, transit time flowmeters require clean fluids to allow the unimpeded passage of ultrasonic signals.
 They have difficulty with fluids containing large quantities of suspended solids or aeration.

-Environmental conditions such as pressure and temperature can affect the performance of ultrasonic flow meters.
-Both types perform well across a wide range of temperatures and pressures, but Transit Time flow meters might require careful setting and correct installation since the signal they measure can be affected by changes in fluid density and viscosity.
+Environmental conditions such as pressure and temperature can affect the performance of ultrasonic flowmeters.
+Both types work well over a wide range of temperatures and pressures, but transit time flowmeters may require careful adjustment and correct installation, as the signal they measure can be affected by changes in fluid density and viscosity.

 Doppler flow meters are less sensitive to such changes because they measure the frequency shift rather than the speed of sound through the fluid.